Pre-operative assessment

 If you are taking medication to help prevent blood clots

-If you are taking antiplatelet therapy such as clopidogrel, ticagrelor or antocoagulants such as warfarin, dabigatran or rivaroxaban, these medications sometimes need be stopped prior to your operation.
+If you are taking antiplatelet therapy such as clopidogrel, ticagrelor or anticoagulants such as warfarin, dabigatran or rivaroxaban, these medications normally need be stopped prior to your operation.
+If you are required to stop any medication, you will have been given instructions at preoperative assessment.
+If in doubt, please contact the Perioperative Medicine clinic to discuss.

 Coming into hospital

-Patients for admission can come alone, or may be accompanied by a relative or friend.
+Patients for admission can come alone or may be accompanied by a relative or friend.
 If you are accompanied, the person may stay for a short length of time in the reception area only.
 This is to protect the privacy and dignity of other patients.
 The only exemption is for carers of patients with additional needs.

 What to bring with you

-If you are going home the same day as your operation we advise you bring a small bag with toiletries and reading material if required.
+If you are going home the same day as your operation, we advise you bring a small bag with toiletries and reading material if required.

-If you are transferring to a ward after your operation we advise that you bring only one small suitcase or bag (maximum size 50cm x 40cm x 20cm or 20” x 16” x 8”) containing
+If you are transferring to a ward after your operation, we advise that you bring only one small suitcase or bag (maximum size 50cm x 40cm x 20cm or 20” x 16” x 8”) containing dressing gown, nightwear, slippers or indoor footwear, toiletries and reading material if required.
+You may want to ask your relatives or friends to bring anything else you may need to the ward when they visit you later.

 Patient experience